Bulbulay: Episode 205–209 (Bulbulay again in Lahore)

 The family goes to Lahore after Siddiqui invites Khoobsurat and Chandi to stay in his new house in Lahore.
 Before they leave, Betaab misplaces the address.
 The fun starts when they all arrive at Siddiqui's new house.

 Siddiqui becomes furious at Betaab for allowing the Bulbulay family to his home, so he requests her to become a jinn to scare away the family.
 But things don't work out as Nabeel figures out Siddiqui's true intentions.
 In the meantime, Mehmood executes the role of Baba to release the jinn from Betaab.
 He sprinkles petrol on her, and as he is about to request for a matchstick, Betaab confesses the truth.

 Mehmood's old friend is welcomed to the house.
 Believing he's rich, Nabeel and Mehmood need to satisfy their costs to visit Minar-e-Pakistan from his wealth.
 But, the old friend requires the cash that Mehmood owed him ages ago, which is equivalent to Rs.
 11 lakhs in the present.
 Not having cash, he is requested to stay in their house as he is broke.
 Betaab notices him in the house and he is later framed for being a thief.

 One month has passed.
 Mehmood eavesdrops on Siddiqui, talking about eliminating the Bulbulay family with a bomb.
 He wakes up early to prepare breakfast.
 Meanwhile, Siddiqui and Betaab are outside watching a movie and having private time.
 Mehmood hears a tick-tock sound and assumes it's a time bomb.
 He tells everyone, and they plan to go out of the house to avoid it but the front door is locked.
-Later, Mehmood attempts to diffuse the bomb but it turns out to be an alarm clock hidden by Momo.
+Later, Mehmood attempts to defuse the bomb but it turns out to be an alarm clock hidden by Momo.

 Siddiqui gets enraged and yells at Nabeel for consuming so much of his money.
 Nabeel comes up with a plan to seek revenge.
 He hires an actor to play as Siddiqui's wife to in an attempt to sour the relations between Siddiqui and Betaab.
 It works out, and Siddiqui pays Rs.
 5 lakh to let go of the woman, but eventually, he finds out Nabeel's true intentions.
 Nabeel, Mehmood, and Momo run away.
 Nabeel tells Khoobsurat to return with Chandi back to Karachi.